Multimodal Conditional 3D Face Geometry Generation: Results

 \section{Results}

 We now show several results and applications of our new multimodal conditional 3D face geometry generation method.
 We begin by demonstrating control over the generated facial geometry using FLAME's identity and expression parameters (\secref{subsec:idexpconditioning}).
-We then demonstrate multimodal conditioned geometry generation by guiding the denoising process using sketches, sparse 2D landmarks, Canny edges and text.
-We evaluate the effectiveness of these different modalities in guiding the generated geometry both qualitatively and by using quantitative metrics in \secref{subsec:multimodalconditioning}.
+We then demonstrate multimodal conditioned geometry generation by guiding the denoising process using sketches, sparse 2D landmarks, Canny edges, portrait photos and text.
+We evaluate the effectiveness of these different modalities in guiding the generated geometry in \secref{subsec:multimodalconditioning}.
+We also compare our method to the state-of-the-art related work both on text and image prompts in \secref{subsec:multimodalconditioning}.
 In addition to using different conditioning modes, we show how one can also spatially restrict the guidance to a particular face region to perform precise geometry edits in \secref{subsec:geoediting}.
-Finally we generate dynamic facial performances by guiding our model from video inputs and demonstrate that our method can produce facial animations that are stable across time (\secref{subsec:dynamicgeneration}).
+We can also generate dynamic facial performances by guiding our model from video inputs and demonstrate that our method can produce facial animations that are stable across time (\secref{subsec:dynamicgeneration}).
+Finally, we discuss the limitations of our method in \secref{subsec:limitations}.